-The College maintains office and classroom facilities at 2759 Ayala Drive, Rialto, Californian where you are instructed utilizing live lectures, textbooks, digital monitors, and the Internet.
+The College maintains office and classroom facilities at 2759 Ayala Drive Rialto, California.
+All classes are in-person, not online, and scheduled, 2:30-6:00 pm, Monday-Thursday throughout the year.

 Community Service

 You are encouraged to participate in community service or be actively involved in a service club, church, or a nonprofit organization.
 Community service may be paid or voluntary.